 Medical Insurance is a must for travelers.
 Wherever you go, it is always beneficial.
 God forbid you mustn't feel ill during the trip but if ever you will, medical insurance means a lot at that time of crisis.
 Emergency Evacuation Insurance is always recommended as the sick or injured person will have to be evacuated by helicopter due to a lack of proper land transportation in the mountains.
 Read the Insurance policy in detail before buying it.
 Make sure the Insurance covers the evacuation, injury, loss of equipment or gear, trip cancellation, or delays during the trekking to Everest Base Camp.

 There are some extra expenses during Everest Base Camp Trek such as the internet, hot showers, snacks, bottled water, laundry, an extra blanket, charging electronic devices, etc. If you are a solo trekker, you will be spending on rooms and meals by yourself.
 If you have hired us, we will take care of accommodation and food during the trekking period as it is included in the package of Everest Base Camp Trek.
 The prices in the Everest Base Camp route will surely be higher than the normal rates and it gets higher as you rise up.

 Prevention of Altitude Mountain Sickness (AMS)

 Lightweight clothes, essential items, and required documents should be carried along with the trekking.
-Duffle bag will be a better option to pack all the necessary items like clothes, shoes, socks, toiletries, chargers, binoculars, cameras, etc. Passport and other essential documents are safe to keep in a belt bag or personal backpack.
+A duffle bag will be a better option to pack all the necessary items like clothes, shoes, socks, toiletries, chargers, binoculars, cameras, etc. Passports and other essential documents are safe to keep in a belt bag or personal backpack.
 Basic medicines and a first aid kit are also useful.